erich666/chex_latex/README.md

 	Not capitalized at start of sentence (or the period should have a \ before it), on line 7 in ./testfile.tex.
 	==========================================================================================================

-You might disagree with some of the problems flagged, but with chex_latex.pl you are at least aware of them.
-A few minutes wading through them can catch errors hard to notice otherwise.
+You might disagree with some of the problems flagged, but with chex_latex.pl you are at least aware of all of them.
+A few minutes wading through these can catch errors hard to notice otherwise.

 The chex_latex.pl script tests for:
 * Doubled words, such as "the the."